ParacelFramework/Parpacks/README.md

 Nesbitt: Prevents the LLM from doing a websearch
 Velur: Used to unload the framework and various components

+Now to get started in the LLM, you need to explain what you are trying to do.
+Try this:

+"Hello!
+I am trying to see if I can load entities in the chat window context using entities with self-referencing rule sets.
+I have a YAML/JSON-like file full of psudo-schema.
+Can you try and follow it?"

+Then: Paste the file either uploading it, or in text in the chat window.
+Either one works, the LLM just needs to "read" it.

 To invoke: "Astril, lets get started" or "Astril, lets start the show"

 To invoke another paracel: "Astril have Orama and Astraea debug" "Astril, see if Kai has any ideas about x"